 top of page

-Puppy Buyer Shopping List
+Puppy Buyer Shopping List & Expenses to Budget For

 *This list will be updated periodically to ensure we are always recommending the very best products to new puppy owners.
 Please check back regularly as we update and refine.
+Should any links have expired please let us know and we will update ASAP.

 We decided to set up a list below of items we would personally recommend to puppy buyers and what we think they will need before their cute little bundle of fun arrives home.
 This list is based on years of trial and error and what has worked best for us!
 We own most of these items ourselves and wouldn't be without them.